 A Theory of Demographically Targeted Repression

-People from specific ethnic, racial, or other demographic groups are often subjected to harsher repression than others.
-This phenomenon of demographically targeted repression has been viewed mostly as a consequence of xenophobic prejudices.
-I provide a rationalist explanation for demographic targeting as an instrumental political strategy.
-Building on empirical literature, I model an environment where the risk of repression may motivate people to act against the regime to escape repression.
-In such conditions, demographic targeting allows the regime to differentially allocate the risk of repression across demographic groups and thereby disincentivize joint anti-regime action.
-The model identifies conditions under which demographic targeting is likely to occur, clarifies how it shapes behaviors of citizens, and provides a parsimonious resolution to outstanding puzzles.
+People from specific ethnic, religious, or other externally identifiable groups are often subjected to harsher repression than others.
+This phenomenon of demographically targeted repression is often viewed as a result of xenophobia.
+I provide a rationalist explanation of demographic targeting to understand why this form of repression is employed even without xenophobic motives.
+Building on the empirical literature, I model an environment where a threat of repression may motivate people to oppose the regime defensively.
+I show that, in such conditions, the regime may use demographic targeting to undermine cross-group collective action.
+The model explains when demographic targeting is used and how it shapes the behavior and identity of citizens.
+I use the model to make sense of certain aspects of repression policy in China.

 Keywords: Repression, Collective Action, Autocracy, Discrimination